Goetow61/freemarket_sample_65j/README.md

 |birthday|date|null: false|
 |tellnumber|string|null: false, unique: true|
 ### Association
-- has_many :address
+- has_many :addresses
 - has_one :snsacount
-- has_one :cards
+- has_one :card
-- has_many :evalution
+- has_many :evalutions
-- has_many :item
+- has_many :items
-- has_many :like
+- has_many :likes